Vacuum polarization energy of a complex scalar field in a vortex background: Introduction

 The complications that our method is capable of addressing can be particularly acute in heat kernel methods, which are typically combined with $\zeta$-function regularization, that have also been applied to vortex systems~\cite{AlonsoIzquierdo:2004ru,Guilarte:2009hh,Alonso-Izquierdo:2016bqf}.
 Not only do these methods involve complicated recursion relations for the heat kernel coefficients that need to be truncated, but the $\zeta$-function regularization also makes the implementation of standard, perturbative renormalization conditions difficult up to the point that gauge variant counterterms are required~\cite{AlonsoIzquierdo:2004ru}.
 For certain geometries, however, these methods have analytic solutions~\cite{Ferreiros:2014mca}.

 This paper is structured in eight short Sections.
 Following this introduction, we introduce the model in Section II and collect the relevant ingredients to compute the VPE using spectral methods for configurations that are translationally invariant in (at least) one spatial variable in Section III.
 In Section IV we apply this method to regular configurations that couple to a (complex) scalar quantum field.
 In Section V we show how the ultra-violet divergences of Feynman diagrams relate to the asymptotic behavior of the scattering data that enter the VPE calculation.
 This analysis ensures the correct identification of the ultra-violet divergences on the scattering side of the calculation.
 We also discuss obstacles to computing the Feynman diagrams when the background configuration is singular.
 Section VI gives the main analytic calculation: We show how to modify the standard approach for singular configurations for which the ingredients of the standard approach are not well defined.
 In Section VII we perform numerical experiments for this modification and demonstrate that the numerical simulation requires a sophisticated computation to match the asymptotic behavior of the scattering data as given by the analysis of the Feynman diagrams.
-We consider Feynman diagrams and scattering data in parallel because (i) both represent or can be expanded to represent the contribution to the VPE of a specific order of the potential generated by the vortex and (ii) Feynman diagrams provide important consistency checks on the large momentum behavior of scattering data.
 Finally, in Section VIII we summarize our findings and provide an outlook on how they affect the VPE calculation in the full model that also includes gauge field loops.